Keeping History Alive

 - and/or professional development

-- A grant request is more likely to be granted if the application is written well and includes all the information required, particularly on how the use of the grant will relate to the teaching of history/social studies subjects.
+- A grant request is more likely to be granted if the application includes all the information required, particularly on how the use of the grant will relate to the teaching of history/social studies subjects.

-- We will not contact grant applicants to fill in missing information, so an incomplete or sparse application will not be considered.
+- Grant applicants will not be contacted to fill in missing information, so an incomplete or sparse application will not be considered.

 - The application must include the filled-out, signed Substitute W-9 form (available as a link on the application) in order to be eligible for acceptance.